• Skip to primary navigation

 During this boat trip over the Yen Stream, we passed lots of boats jam-packed with Vietnamese families who were on their way to visit the pagoda as well.

-They smiled enthusiastically, waved and took pictures of us and it made for an amusing boat trip.
-I booked this tour with Sinh Cafe when we were already in Hanoi, but you can easily book online as well.
+They smiled enthusiastically, waved, and took pictures of us and it made for an amusing boat trip.
+Click here to book a tour to the Perfume Pagoda.

 Day 6: Day trip to Hoa Lu and Tam Coc